Cars, Cars and Cars

 Alex's passion is cars and it really comes across on TV.

 He writes and presents the 'The Car Years' on ITV4, an entertaining mix of fascinating stories, social history, brilliant archive footage, and banter with co-host Vicki Butler-Henderson.
-The first series was a big success and the extended second series can be found on the ITVHub.
+The first two series were a big success, the brand new third series starts in August 2022 on ITV4 and the ITVHub.

-Alex's first TV job was as a researcher on 'Top Gear' (BBC), where he also made his presenting debut.
+Alex's first TV job was researching on 'Top Gear' (BBC), where he also made his presenting debut.
 Since then he's presented 'The Classic Car Show' on Channel 5 and 'Classic Car Club' on Discovery.

 He may have mentioned he drives a TR7.